koto-lang/koto/docs/language/generators.md

 # Generators

-Custom iterators can be made with `generator functions`, which are any functions that contain a `yield` expression.
+Custom iterators can be made with _generator functions_, which are any functions that contain a `yield` expression.

+The generator is paused each time `yield` is encountered, waiting for the caller to continue execution.

 ```koto
 f = ||